agrpranjal07/FusionNetForObjectDetection/object_detection_transformer/README.md

 # Tensor-Valued Object Detection Transformer

 This folder contains a runnable skeleton for an object-detection transformer that ingests YOLO-style labels.
+It is **Windows-first** and ships PowerShell helpers only.
 It provides:

 - A dataset loader that reads images plus `*.txt` YOLO labels.
 - An encoder that flattens images to tensors and feeds a multi-head attention stack.